 - Off-campus contracts must be signed and returned to the Office of Financial Aid before the student(s) may begin working.

-- The Office of Financial Aid will bill each off-campus department at the end of the academic year for 25% - 30% of the student wages, plus worker's compensation.
+- The Office of Financial Aid will bill each off-campus department at the end of the academic year for a percentage of the student wages, plus worker's compensation.

 - Off-campus departments will direct payment for their portion of student wages, plus worker's compensation as instructed on their annual invoice.

-How do I know if a student can be employed through the Federal work-study program?
+How do I know if a student can be employed through the work-study program?

 Check with the Office of Financial Aid for eligible students.